Police Officer Salary in North Carolina

 | 90th Percentile | $97,520 |

-Major Cities for Police Officers in North Carolina
+Police Officer Salary by City in North Carolina

 The largest employment areas for police officers in North Carolina include Charlotte, Raleigh, Durham, and Greensboro.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Police Officer in North Carolina